open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 * `exporter` - the exporter where the `LogRecords` are pushed.
 * `maxQueueSize` - the maximum queue size.
 After the size is reached logs are dropped.
-The default value is TODO.
+The default value is `2048`.
 * `scheduledDelayMillis` - the delay interval in milliseconds between two consecutive exports.
-The default value is TODO.
+The default value is `5000`.
 * `exportTimeoutMillis` - how long the export can run before it is cancelled.
-  The default value is TODO.
+  The default value is `30000`.
 * `maxExportBatchSize` - the maximum batch size of every export.
 It must be smaller or equal to `maxQueueSize`.
-The default value is TODO.
+The default value is `512`.

 ## LogRecordExporter